-235 3.2.1 | Global Responses
+3.2.1 | Global responses

 The global stress-strain relations for all five cases are presented together with the pure DEM simulation on the RVE in Figure 6.
-The vertical stress 236 σ{yy} and the shear stress σ{yx} are obtained by the vertical and horizontal reaction forces acting on the loading plate normalized by the plate area.
-237 We take the case of M4 as an example on discussion, while leaving the comparison with other cases to the subsequent subsection on sensitivity 238 study.
-For Case M4 (blue curves), it is apparent the global responses of the sample compare well with the pure DEM simulation (denoted by empty 239 circles in Figure 6).
-Indeed, the pre-peak responses of σ{yy} from the multiscale modeling are almost identical with the pure DEM simulation, both 240 showing a peak of about 280 kPa.
+The vertical stress σ{yy} and the shear stress σ{yx} are obtained by normalizing the vertical and horizontal reaction forces acting on the loading plate with the plate area.
+We take the case of M4 as an example on discussion, while leaving the comparison with other cases on the sensitivity study in subsequent subsection.
+For Case M4 (blue curves), it is apparent that the global responses of the sample compare well with the pure DEM simulation (denoted by empty circles in Figure 6).
+Indeed, the pre-peak responses of σ{yy} from the multiscale modeling are almost identical with the pure DEM simulation, both showing a peak of about 280 kPa.
 Case M4 reaches a peak at around $\varepsilon{yy} = 1.6\%$, slightly earlier than that of the DEM ($\varepsilon{yy} = 1.7\%$).
-The post-241 peak response by multiscale modeling is relatively smooth while that from pure DEM shows some fluctuations due primarily to the limited number 242 of particles (400) used.
-A steady state of $\sigma{yy} \approx 220 \text{ kPa}$ at $\varepsilon{yy} = 8\%$ is predicted by M4.
-The sample again offers compelling evidence that the 243 multiscale modeling is feasible in producing realistic sand responses.
-The horizontal (shear) stress σ{xy} acting on the plate is highly fluctuating over 244 the loading process, albeit its magnitude is much smaller compared to the vertical stress.
-Nevertheless, the fluctuations shown by σ{xy} are found 245 bearing high relevance to the formation and development of shear bands in the sample, as will be discussed in the sequel.
-246 iiNote that PPC stands as Particles Per Cell and is a historical name used in MPM, but indeed refers to the number of material points (RVEs) per grid element here to avoid confusion with the particles in a RVE.
+The post-peak response by multiscale modeling is relatively smooth, while that from pure DEM shows some fluctuations, primarily because of the limited number of particles (400) used.
+A steady state of $\sigma{yy} \approx 220$ kPa at $\varepsilon{yy} = 8\%$ is predicted by M4.
+The sample again offers compelling evidence that the multiscale modeling is feasible in producing realistic sand responses.
+The horizontal (shear) stress σ{yx} acting on the plate is highly fluctuating over the loading process, albeit its magnitude is much smaller compared with the vertical stress.
+Nevertheless, the fluctuations shown by σ{yx} are found bearing high relevance to the formation and development of shear bands in the sample, as will be discussed in the sequel.